Maykonn/mars-rover-technical-challenge-php/README.md

 `make test`

-And access mars-rovers-squad/test/_reports/coverage/ using your browser.
+And access:
+mars-rovers-squad/test/_reports/coverage/index.html and
+mars-rovers-squad/test/_reports/coverage/dashboard.html

 ## Overview
 Purpose of this challenge is to enable you to demonstrate your proficiency in solving problems